nitsvutt/crawl-data-examples/README.md

 ### HTML crawling

-The **HTML crawling** way ussualy is benefical to coping with highly secure website that requires login and does not have API, data only represents by html syntax.
+The **HTML crawling** way usually is benefical to coping with highly secure website that requires login and does not have API, data only represents by html syntax.

 - _Selenium_ bindings provides a simple API to write functional/acceptance tests using Selenium WebDriver.
 In this case, I use it to interact with the website automaticaly.